 The cerebrum is divided into two halves—the left and right cerebral hemispheres.
 The hemispheres are connected by nerve fibers that form a bridge of white matter (called the corpus callosum) through the middle of the brain.
 Each hemisphere is further divided into lobes:

 Each lobe has specific functions, but for most activities, several areas of different lobes in both hemispheres must work together.

 Initiating many voluntary actions, ranging from looking toward an object of interest, to crossing a street, to relaxing the bladder to urinate

 Controlling learned motor skills, such as writing, playing musical instruments, and tying shoelaces

-Controlling complex intellectual processes, such as speech, thought, concentration, problem-solving, and planning for the future
+Controlling complex intellectual processes, such as speech, thought, concentration, problem-solving, judgment, and planning for the future

 Controlling facial expressions and hand and arm gestures

 Coordinating expressions and gestures with mood and feelings